hainayanda/Pharos/README.md

 }
 ```

-Some of the relays are just `ValueRelay` which cannot be bond since its readonly, but you can always observe the value of it:
+Some of the relays are just `ValueRelay` which cannot be bond since its not observable, but you can always observe the value of it:

 ```swift
 class MyClass {